lincc-frameworks/fibad/docs/data_set_splits.rst

 Datasets used in machine learning are typically split in order to avoid overfitting a particular dataset of interest, and to perform various sorts of checking that the model is learning what the researcher intends.
-In FIBAD there are default conventions for splitting data, which can be configured to the liking of the investigator.
+In Hyrax there are default conventions for splitting data, which can be configured to the liking of the investigator.

 Splits in training